8 Reasons Why Your Wound Won’t Heal

 Are you getting enough fruits and vegetables?
 The vitamins in them help your body heal faster, especially vitamins A and C.

 Because of elevated blood sugar, diabetics have an increased risk for slow-healing wounds and infection.
-The high blood sugar can negatively affect your circulation and immune system.
+High blood sugar can negatively affect your circulation and immune system.

 It can also damage nerves that signal pain, leading to more wounds simply because the diabetics don’t know when something is hurting them.
 If you notice slow-healing wounds regularly, they could be a sign of this disease, especially recurrent wounds on the legs and feet.